anshulverma/cliqr/README.md

-    puts "value for option 'count' is '#{context.option('count').value}'" puts "value for option 'single' is '#{context.option('single').value}'" puts "value for option 'test-1' is '#{context.option('test-1').value}'" puts "has count argument" if context.option?('count')
+    puts "value for option 'count' is '#{context.option('count').value}'" puts "value for option 'single' is '#{context.option('single').value}'" puts "value for option 'test-1' is '#{context.option('test-1').value}'" puts "has 'count' argument" if context.option?('count')
-    puts "does not have test argument" unless context.option?('test-2') end end
+    puts "does not have 'test-2' argument" unless context.option?('test-2') end end